zanettin/incompose/README.md

 ## Usage
-Please refer to the official [recompose Github page](https://github.com/acdlite/recompose/blob/master/docs/API.md).
+Please find the API and example code in the docs folder.

 ### Import
 Incompose provides named and default imports: